Support MES Model Examiner® (MXAM)

 • Caution: If your installation path contains a special symbol from the following list, MXAM will fail to start and issue an error dialog: #, %, ;.
 Avoid having these symbols in your MXAM path.

-• The MXAM installer has four flags you can set in the Command Line: /D, /S, /lic and /conf.
+• The MXAM installer has the following flags you can set in the Command Line: /D, /S, /lang, /lic and /conf.
 These flags are all optional.
 Only when using the /S silent flag is it strongly recommended to also specify the installation directory using the /D flag.

 • /D: Specifies the installation directory.
 Note that this flag always needs to be set at the end of the cmd usage.
 Not placing it last will result in errors.